 - Anya patting Dawn, but as it's meant to be a patronizing gesture, it only annoys her.

 - Another surrogate-parent relationship: Mayor Wilkins strokes Faith's hair when she's hospitalized in "Graduation Day".

 - In Smallville:

-- Chloe tenderly does this to Clark, who is unconscious, in Fever.
+- Chloe tenderly pats Clark, who is unconscious, in "Fever".

 - Played with on the kids game show Double Dare.
 In one of the physical challenges A contestant would have a slime filed balloon put on her hat, and then sit down receiving a pat on the head from a giant hand.
 This would break the balloon leaving her Covered in Gunge.

-- In series one, episode one of Jeeves and Wooster, Bingo Little does this to Oliver Glossup (the boy he's tutoring) during dinner, dismissing something the boy just said.
+- In series one, episode one of Jeeves and Wooster, Bingo Little pats Oliver Glossup (the boy he's tutoring) during dinner, dismissing something the boy just said.

 - Community, as is expected of such a troperiffic show, discussed this.
 Jeff and Annie's relationship is characterized by him being an older brother to her, except that the increasing sexual tension is making that awkward and they can't keep it up, meaning their relationship has to evolve.
 The discussion ends with "We can't keep doing this kiddo," with a gentle chuck of the chin.
 "Can't we?" [long pause], "No, it's gross."

 - JJ from Skins is forever having his hair ruffled; he's well aware that it's mostly patronizing.